Property buying can be a perilous and expensive undertaking for most of us but what about unmarried couples who buy a house?

 Essentially, the simple advice for unmarried couples who buy a house is that they really should take legal advice because:

-It’s worth appreciating that couples who are not married and buying a house should not listen to myths about having a ‘marriage under common law’ once you have racked up seven years of cohabitation as this could be a very expensive mistake to make – and it’s one you should avoid.
+It’s worth pointing out that couples who are not married and buying a house should not listen to myths about having a ‘marriage under common law’ once you have racked up seven years of cohabitation as this could be a very expensive mistake to make.

 It’s also important that you always seek experienced legal advice to ensure you are not caught out financially and emotionally in the future.